-Social Fund for Development (SFD) occupies a position as of the implementer many employment-related programmes. lts management board includes representatives from government, the private sector and civil society, and it has 27 regional offices in all governorates.
+Social Fund for Development (SFD) occupies a position as the implementer of many employment-related programmes.
+Its management board includes representatives from government, the private sector and civil society, and it has 27 regional offices in all governorates.
 The Fund has a focus on the creation of new enterprises and the growth of micro and small enterprises in Egypt.